easydatawarehousing/rails_redhot/README.md

 ```

 ### Sequence ID
-As a convenience a sequence ID id available which should always return a unique id
+As a convenience a sequence ID id is available which should always return a unique id
 (within the context of the model instance).
 To get the next sequence id use `next_seq_id`,
 to get the current sequence value use `seq_id`.
 You could use a sequence in a reducer function to make sure every added item is assigned a unique id.